 There are some things about parenting after divorce that are easier and more focused.
 When my kids are with me, on my nights and weekends, I let every other priority drop from my life.
-My connection and caring of my kids is my only my priority.
+My connection and caring for my kids is my only priority.
 And perhaps this is why I haven’t been in heavy pursuit of a relationship since my divorce, four years ago.
-I’d like one, but I’m not willing to trade-off any of the focus on my time with my son and daughter.
+I’d like one, but I’m not willing to trade off any of the focus on my time with my son and daughter.

 The 7 Benefits of Being a Single Parent